KolyaKorruptis/KarlMarks/README.md

 ![Karl Marks logo](icons/128.png)

 Karl Marks is a fast startpage with a drag & drop bookmark system.
 It can be used as a new-tab-page in the browser.
-A chrome browser extension is upcoming that will make using it much easier..
+A chrome browser extension is upcoming that will make using it much easier.

  ## Features
   - bright and dark mode based on system setting
   - mobile and desktop supported
   - runs from your local file system, your server or the live url
-  - no dependencies, everything in a single small HTML file that loads instantly
+  - no dependencies, no frameworks, loads instantly
   - create, sort, edit, back up, import or delete your bookmarks

 ## Live URL